gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    be exported per {{handling-endpoint-secret}}.
-To enable the sender and reciever to correctly identify when the old DTLS conncetion is no longer in use, the SCTP-AUTH key used to protect a SCTP packet MUST NOT be from a newer DTLS conncetion than what has been used to protect any included user message.
+To enable the sender and reciever to correctly identify when the old DTLS conncetion is no longer in use, the SCTP-AUTH key used to protect a SCTP packet MUST NOT be from a newer DTLS conncetion than produced any included DTLS record fragment.

    The SCTP API defined in {{RFC6458}} has limitation in changing the SCTP-AUTH key until the whole SCTP user message has been